Flechette: Israel-Palestine conflict

 Israeli authorities have reportedly used flechettes in Gaza since at least 2001.
 That year, Israeli officials stated that "The Israeli military obtained these weapons from the USA after the 1973 war and we have thousands of old shells in warehouses."
 B'Tselem documented nine Palestinians including four children who were killed by the IDF using flechettes between 2001 and 2003.
 In April 2003 Israel High Court rejected a petition to ban flechettes.
-In 2009 fact finding mission of amnesty found two persons killed by flechettes and some more wounded.
+A 2009 fact finding mission of amnesty found two persons killed by flechettes and some more wounded.
 In the Goldstone Report, the UN also investigated Israel's use of flechettes, describing this ammunition as unsuitable for use in residential areas, but concluding that Israel's usage was not proscribed by international law.
 The Israeli High Court of Justice has rejected the argument that flechette munitions are by their nature indiscriminate and maintains that subject to the general requirements of the rules of armed conflict their use is legal.